Safety and Immunotherapeutic Activity of an Anti-PD-1 Antibody (Cemiplimab) in Participants With HIV-1 on Suppressive cART

 - study startedestimated completion

-The purpose of this study is to evaluate the safety and immunotherapeutic activity of an anti-PD-1 antibody (cemiplimab) in HIV-1-infected participants on suppressive combination antiretroviral therapy (cART).
+The purpose of this study is to evaluate the safety and immunotherapeutic activity of an anti-PD-1 antibody (cemiplimab) in participants with HIV-1 on suppressive combination antiretroviral therapy (cART).

-Safety and Immunotherapeutic Activity of an Anti-PD-1 Antibody (Cemiplimab) in HIV-1-infected Participants on Suppressive cART: A Phase I/II, Double-blind, Placebo-controlled, Ascending Multiple Dose Study
+Safety and Immunotherapeutic Activity of an Anti-PD-1 Antibody (Cemiplimab) in Participants With HIV-1 on Suppressive cART: A Phase I/II, Double-blind, Placebo-controlled, Ascending Multiple Dose Study

-This study will evaluate the safety and immunotherapeutic activity of an anti-PD-1 antibody (cemiplimab) in HIV-1-infected participants on combination antiretroviral therapy (cART) who have HIV-1 RNA below the limit of quantification and CD4+ T cell counts greater than or equal to 350/mm3.
+This study will evaluate the safety and immunotherapeutic activity of an anti-PD-1 antibody (cemiplimab) in participants with HIV-1 on combination antiretroviral therapy (cART) who have plasma HIV-1 RNA <50 copies/mL and CD4+ T cell counts ≥350/mm3.

 Participants will be enrolled into three sequential dose-rising cohorts.
 Participants in each cohort will receive infusions of either cemiplimab or placebo at study entry (Day 0) and Week 6, for a total of two infusions.
 All participants will also continue their non-study provided ART regimen.
-Enrollment in the cohorts will be sequential, with the second and third cohorts receiving the first infusion after all participants in the previous cohort have reached week 12 and an evaluation of safety outcomes is completed.
+Enrollment in the cohorts will be sequential, with the second and third cohorts only opening after all participants in the previous cohort have reached week 12 and an evaluation of safety outcomes has established that it is safe to dose escalate.

 Participants will attend study visits on Day 0 and Weeks 1, 2, 4, 6, 7, 8, 10, 12, 16, 20, 24, 28, 36, and 48.
 These visits may include a medical history, physical examination, urine and blood collection, and adherence assessments.
 Participants will be followed for 48 weeks.